daniil-vikulov/Ultimate_ML_Project/README.md

 # Ultimate ML Project
 ML-content filter

 It can be used to check if an image is appropriate or not

+Telegram bot:

+1) Run file `backend/src/app/app.py` -- you are now running the server
+2) Now run file `telegrambot/trybot.py` -- you now have your bot running

+Telegram bot may be added to groups (give it admin rights to work well), or you can message the bot (private chat).
+Use `/help` command to find out about all functionalities of a bot.

+In groups bot can ban users who send inappropriate content, also you can use `/mute` or `/kick` commands to do it yourself

 The final product may be: a service with an open API for integration into third-party products.
 Demo version in browser https://lizagrin.github.io/Detector_site/